The Faces of SSHP Rehabilitation Counseling

 “I have always been drawn to people who are dealing with difficult situations.”

 Pauline Weatherford is an alumnus of the Rehabilitation Counseling Program.
 Her passion for volunteer work with people with disabilities led her to that career.
 She has worked in a variety of positions, including time as a vocational rehabilitation counselor at the Texas State Commission for the Blind and as supervisor of the Victim Services Unit for the City of Arlington Police Department.
-Pauline is currently on the faculty of UT Southwestern’s Rehabilitation Counseling Program.
-She teaches students in a supportive employment program, working individually with clients to help them adjust and get back into the work environment.
+Pauline served on the faculty of UT Southwestern’s Rehabilitation Counseling Program from 2010 to 2013.
 Read more and watch Pauline's video.